By George Munene

 Related News: Hand-pushed multipurpose tractor saves farmers Sh1000 tillage costs

-At least once every he also visits Europe to collect the references of farmers that may be looking to dispose of their tractors.
+At least once every he also visits Europe to collect the references of farmers who may be looking to dispose of their tractors.

 He counsels farmers looking to buy imported tractors need to be cognizant of four categories the tractors come in: